 Now is a great time for your student to learn more about their interests, strengths, and values, and also about the wide variety of majors offered at UW-Madison.
-Your students will be better able to make sound decisions about their major after given the opportunity to explore, learn about the possibilities offered at UW-Madison, and reflect.
+Your student will be better able to make sound decisions about their major and career options after having the opportunity to explore, learn about the possibilities, and reflect.

 Major Myths vs. Realities

 Students should know their major when they start college so they don’t fall behind in their coursework.